-2.2.1 DEMOGRAPHIC OVERVIEW
+DEMOGRAPHIC OVERVIEW

-2.2.1.1The Kareeberg Population
+The Kareeberg Population

 An overview of the demographic situation in the municipality provides an understanding of the current scale of the population and allows for the calculation of future population growth trends.
 These trends could also be used to determine future investment trends.
-Therefore the main aim of this section is to give an up-to-date, detailed picture of Kareeberg’s population as demographic information is primarily concerned with the size, structure and distribution of population.
+Therefore the main aim of this section is to give an up-to-date, detailed picture of Kareeberg’s population as demographic information is primarily concerned with the size, structure and distribution of the population.

 All tables, statistics and figures below provide an overview of the population in the Kareeberg local municipality.